hqsuoamra/AstroQuest_Survival/README.md

-# AstroQuest: Survival
+# AstroQuest: Adventure
-**A Journey of Survival and Discovery in the Unknown**
+**A Journey of Survival and Repair in the Unknown**

 ## Game Overview

 ### Game Concept
-A stranded astronaut on an alien planet discovers that the planet is Earth-like, with water, oxygen, and edible fruit trees that are different from Earth.
-The astronaut must survive against hostile creatures and harsh environments while collecting resources to repair his space shuttle and return home.
+A stranded astronaut on an alien planet must survive against hostile alien creatures and harsh environments while collecting resources and missing shuttle pieces to repair his space shuttle and return home.

 ### Genre
 - Adventure
 - Survival
-- Puzzle
+- Exploration

 ### Target Audience
-Gamers who enjoy survival and exploration games with a touch of puzzle-solving.
+Gamers who enjoy survival and exploration games with a focus on combat and resource management.

 ### Game Flow Summary
-The player navigates through different levels, each with unique challenges and puzzles.
-The player must collect resources, avoid or combat threats, and find the missing parts of the space shuttle.
+A 3D open-world PC video game where the player navigates through a vast, interconnected environment, defeating alien enemies and collecting missing pieces to repair the space shuttle and return home.

 ### Look and Feel
 The game has a futuristic, yet rustic look with the contrast of advanced space technology and the primitive alien world.
 The visual style is realistic with a touch of alien aesthetics.